julien-wff/backry/README.md

 ## Configuration

 Backry can be configured using environment variables.
-If you're using the provided Docker container, do **not** change the database URL or the CLI tools commands.
+If you're using the provided Docker container, changing the database URL or the CLI tools commands may break things.

 ### Backry